telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 ## AutoGeneratingColumn

-When you set RadGridView's **AutoGenerateColumn** property to **True** (the default value), RadGridView creates a column for each public property of the bound objects and an **AutoGeneratingColumn** event is  triggered for each of those columns.
+When you set RadGridView's **AutoGenerateColumns** property to **True** (the default value), RadGridView creates a column for each public property of the bound objects and the **AutoGeneratingColumn** event is triggered for each of those columns.

-You can set the following properties of the **GridViewAutoGeneratingColumnEventArgs** class:
+You can use the following properties of the **GridViewAutoGeneratingColumnEventArgs** class:

 * **Cancel**: Setting this to **True** cancels the creation of the current column.